x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-outlook-voice-access-pin-security/set-pin-policies.md

 5. On the **PIN Policies** page, configure the PIN settings for the Outlook Voice Access users associated with this UM mailbox policy, and then click **Save**.

-### Use the Shell to set PIN policies for Outlook Voice Access users
+### Use Exchange Online PowerShell to set PIN policies for Outlook Voice Access users

 This example sets the PIN settings for users associated with the UM mailbox policy `MyUMMailboxPolicy`.

 ```
 Set-UMMailboxPolicy -Identity MyUMMailboxPolicy -LogonFailuresBeforePINReset 8 -MaxLogonAttempts 12 -MinPINLength 8 -PINHistoryCount 10 -PINLifetime 60 -ResetPINText "The PIN used to allow you access to your mailbox using Outlook Voice Access has been reset."